 Restoration efforts are coordinated by members of the community, the Friends of Matakohe–Limestone Island Society (FOMLI), in partnership with Whangarei District Council, made possible thanks to the support of numerous partners and sponsors such as Golden Bay Cement.

-THE PETRELS ARE BACK IN TOWN
+THE PETRELS ARE BACK FOR 2014

 LIMESTONE TRIPS: Thinking of coming to the Island?

-Just a quick reminder that most Sundays the good vessel the MV Waipapa leaves from the town basin in Whangarei for a harbour cruise with a stopover at the island for approximatly an hour.
+Just a quick reminder that most Sundays the good vessel the MV Waipapa leaves from the town basin in Whangarei for a harbour cruise with a stopover at the island for approximately an hour.
 This is a awesome way for people to visit this awesome place that usually could not normally do so with a friendly crew to boot.
 Check below for sailing dates and more details.